ishmilan2/ishmilan.github.io/_posts/15-10-29-continuous-integration-jenkins-ios9-xcode.md

 Now you can define Continuous Integration and Continuous Delivery (CI/CD) process as code with Jenkins 2.0 for your projects in iOS 9 Activities like to build, test, code coverage, check style, reports and notifications can be described in only one file.

-<a target="_blank" href="https://dzone.com/articles/build-your-pipeline-in-jenkins-20-as-code-with-ios">If you want to know how, just follow this link and read the second version of the current article.</a>
+<a href="/en/blog/build-pipeline-jenkins2-as-code-with-ios10-xcode8/">If you want to know how, just follow this link and read the second version of the current article.</a>

 ### How does it work?